karen-lo/CardGame/README.md

 ### TODO:
 - write `play_game` tdd
-- make a config file for constants in specs like num_players
+- triples as a choice

+1. write a method to determine win condition + test
+2. write method to prompt player for choice
+3. write `play` in player.rb + test